jeon11/academic-kickstart/content/project/sap/index.md

 ---
-title: "[SAP] Generative research in sourcing data comparison (NDA)"
+title: "Generative research in sourcing data comparison (NDA)"
 summary: "Owned the project and initiative to integrate user research into SAP's design process"
 tags:
 - highlights